-Get StartedDaily responsibilities that seem effortless for others can feel overwhelming when you have ADHD.
+Get StartedStruggling with chronic disorganization and difficulty managing time?
+Or maybe you find yourself procrastinating on important tasks, only to hyperfocus on less important things.
+Daily responsibilities that seem effortless for others can feel overwhelming when you have ADHD.
 During meetings or conversations, that restless feeling creeps in, making it hard to sit still or focus even when you desperately want to.
 Despite your intelligence and capability, there’s this nagging sense that you’re not reaching your potential.
+For many women, these struggles go unrecognized for years.
+Many of us don’t even realize that ADHD can be diagnosed in adults, and that therapy can help.

-The stereotype of ADHD—hyperactive boys disrupting class—doesn’t capture how ADHD in women actually presents.
+The stereotype of ADHD—hyperactive boys disrupting class—doesn’t capture how ADHD in adult women actually presents.
 Women experience internal restlessness, executive functioning challenges, and emotional regulation difficulties.

 Rather than obvious hyperactivity, you might seem “daydreamy” or “scattered,” which means ADHD symptoms often get overlooked or misdiagnosed.

 Shame and inadequacy often accompany ADHD in women.
 The “lazy” or “not trying hard enough” narrative becomes internalized when your brain simply works differently and needs different strategies.
-Forcing yourself to function like everyone else only amplifies these negative feelings.
+Forcing yourself to function like everyone else only amplifies these feelings.

 ADHD affects emotional regulation, rejection sensitivity, and perfectionism too.
 Intense emotional reactions might seem disproportionate, or minor criticism could feel devastating.
 These responses aren’t character flaws—they’re neurological differences.

-You might worry that seeking ADHD treatment as an adult means admitting you’re broken or defective.
-Perhaps you’ve been managing by working twice as hard as everyone else, and you’re afraid that acknowledging your ADHD means you’re giving up or making excuses.
+You might worry that seeking treatment as an adult means admitting you’re broken or defective.
+When you’ve been managing by working twice as hard as everyone else, you begin to think that acknowledging your ADHD means you’re giving up or making excuses.
+The truth is that ADHD therapy is about understanding how your brain works and developing strategies that honor your unique wiring.

 Get StartedADHD isn’t just about challenges—it also comes with incredible strengths like creativity, innovation, and the ability to think outside the box.
-At Therapy for Women, our therapists understand that ADHD treatment isn’t about “fixing” you; it’s about helping you develop systems and strategies that allow your natural gifts to shine.

-Get StartedADHD therapy works best when combined with other treatments.
-That’s why we offer comprehensive ADHD treatment that may include therapy, medication management, and lifestyle modifications.
-Our psychiatric nurse practitioner, Valerie Riling, specializes in ADHD medication for women and is licensed in both Pennsylvania and New Jersey.
+Get StartedADHD therapy often works best when combined with other treatments.
+Our comprehensive approach to ADHD treatment may include therapy, medication management, and lifestyle modifications.

 Cognitive Behavioral Therapy (CBT) for ADHD—CBT helps you identify and change unhelpful thought patterns that contribute to ADHD-related shame and overwhelm.
 You’ll learn practical strategies for organization, time management, and emotional regulation.